 When we take ownership of the outcome, we feel the weight of responsibility.
 And it feels good.
 We act in ways that inspire, challenge and lead those around us.
 Good things happen because we refuse to allow any other outcome.

 Throughout my eighteen-year career as a consultant, I’ve helped hundreds of companies and thousands of people.
-Executive coach, strategic planning, assessments to help hire and manage.
+Executive coach, strategic planning, talent assessments to help hire and manage.
 Yes, those are some of the things we do.
 And now I’m adding “helping people develop a mindset for persevering.”
 Put PAR to use in your life and good things will happen.
 And if I can help you or your team persevere, give me a call.
-We’re based in Cincinnati but work with customers all over America.
+We work with clients in Cincinnati, Ohio, Kentucky, Jacksonville, Florida and all over America.
 We’ll get through this.